TritonDataCenter/manta/docs/user-guide/storage-reference.md

 The storage service is based on three concepts: object, directories, and SnapLinks.

 * **Objects** consist of data and metadata you can read, write, and delete from the storage service.
 The data portion is opaque.
 The metadata is a set of HTTP headers that describe the object, such as `Content-Type` and `Content-MD5`.
 An object is identified by a name.
-* Objects can be grouped into **directories**, as on traditional file systems.
+* **Directories** are named groups of objects, as on traditional file systems.
   Every object belongs to a directory.
   The private storage directory, `/:login/stor` functions as the top level, or root directory.
-* **SnapLinks** allow you to create a point-in-time reference to the data and metadata that constitutes another object.
+* **SnapLinks** create a point-in-time reference to the data and metadata that constitutes another object.
   Unlike hard links or symbolic links in Unix, when the source object changes, the SnapLink does not.
   You can use SnapLinks to create arbitrary versioning schemes.

 # Objects